-Figure (1) shows the result for a code implementation similar to the first implementation used to study galaxy clusters (e.g. see Dolag et al. 1999, 2002).
-In addition, the instability correction due to subtraction of the $\operatorname{div}(\vec{B})$ term was used in the force equation.
-Various hydro-dynamical variables at the final time (e.g. t=7 in this case) are shown.
-The black lines with error bars show the MHD-SPH result, the red lines are the reference result obtained with Athena in a 1D setup.
-Shown are (from upper left to the bottom right panel) the density, total energy and pressure, the x- and z-component of the velocity field, the y-component in the velocity field, the three components of the magnetic field and the measure of the $\operatorname{div}(B)$ error, obtain from equation (33).
-Here we also switched back to the old formulation of the artificial viscosity.
-Although the MHD-SPH results in general follow the solution obtained with Athena, there is a large scatter in the individual particle values within the 3D volume elements, as well as some instability, especially in the low-density part.
-But note that although the mean values for the internal energy, as well as the velocity or magnetic field, can locally show some systematic deviations from the ideal solution, the total energy shows much better nearly unbiased, behaviour.
-This demonstrate the highly conservative nature of the symmetric formulations in SPH-MHD.
+Various hydro-dynamical variables at the final time (e.g. t = 7in this case) are shown.
+The black lines with error bars show the SPH-MHD result, the red lines are the reference result obtained with Athena in a 1D setup.
+Shown are (from upper left to the bottom right panel) the density, total energy and pressure, the x- and z-component of the velocity field, the y-component in the velocity field, the three components of the magnetic field and the measure of the $\operatorname{div}(B)$ error, obtained from equation (32).
+Here we also switched back to the conventional formulation of the artificial viscosity as described by e.g. Monaghan (1992), rather than that based on signal velocity as used in GADGET-2.
+Although the SPH-MHD results in general follow the solution obtained with Athena, there is a large scatter in the individual particle values within the 3D volume elements, as well as some instability, especially in the low-density part.
+But note that although the mean values for the internal energy, as well as the velocity or magnetic field, can locally show some systematic deviations from the ideal solution, the total energy shows much better, nearly unbiased, behaviour.
+This demonstrates the conservative nature of the symmetric formulations in SPH-MHD.